jeniok12/golang-tdd-example/README.md

 }
 ```

-We make this mock return zeroed struct of `Quote`.
-And we are able to assert if the method has been called with expected params.
-If we run the test we see.
+We make this mock return a zeroed struct of `Quote`.
+Here we also verify if the method has been called with expected parameters.
+When we run the test we will see:

 ```console
 > go test -v .